Appuchi Graamam

 Appuchi Graamam is a 2014 Indian Tamil-language science fiction film directed by Vi Anand.
-It stars newcomers Praveen Kumar and Anusha Naik alongside Suja Varunee, Swasika and Nassar.
+It stars newcomers Pravin Adithya and Anusha Naik alongside Suja Varunee, Swasika and Nassar.
 Produced by Vishnu Muralee and Senthil Kumar under the banner of Eye Catch Multi Media, it features music by Vishal Chandrasekhar and cinematography done by G. K. Prasad.

-Plot synopsis
+Plot

 Villagers start contemplating about their life after a powerful meteor is predicted to hit their village.
 Amidst this, the rivalry between two stepbrothers rises while their daughters explore love.